maniskatripathy/maniskatripathy/README.md

 ### Heyy there 👋

-- 🔭 I’m currently working on my CSS skills
+- 🔭 I’m currently a student of CodingNinjas
 - 🌱 I’m currently learning JavaScript
 - 👯 I’m looking to collaborate on none at the moment
 - 🤔 I’m looking for help with CSS